Probing Lorentz violation in $2\nu\beta\beta$ using single electron spectra and angular correlations

-In order to see other LIV effects, we analyze the ratio between the total single electron spectrum (including LIV contribution) and its SM form, namely $1 + \aof \chi^{(1)}(\varepsilon_1)$.
-We plot this quantity in Fig.~\ref{fig:ChiSingle}.
-One observes that the curves are very close to each other, but they diverge at electron energy values approaching $ Q $-value.
-This divergence is due to a slower descent (in absolute value) of the LIV spectrum with respect to the SM one at the end of the energy interval.
-This effect is quite visible for the set of $\aof$ limits reported by the EXO collaboration.
-On the contrary, when $\aof$ is more stringently constrained, such as the limits reported by NEMO collaboration, this effect is practically un-observable.
-The drawback of searching for this behavior in the vicinity of $Q$-value in the single electron spectrum is the small statistic reachable experimentally at present.
+Then, we analyse the ratio between the total single electron spectrum (including LIV contribution) and its SM form, namely $1 + \aof \chi^{(1)}(\varepsilon_1)$.
+We plot this quantity in Fig.~\ref{fig:ChiSingle} where other LIV effects are observed.
+With solid line we plotted the standard (SM) spectrum, with dashed line the total spectrum for positive values of $\aof$ and with dot-dashed line the total spectrum for negative values of $\aof$.
+One observes that the curves are very close to each other, but they diverge at electron energies approaching $ Q $-value.
+This divergence is due to a slower descent (in absolute value) of the spectrum with respect to the SM one at the end of the energy interval.
+This effect is quite visible for the $\aof$ limits reported by EXO-200, while for the more stringent ones reported by NEMO-3, it becomes practically un-observable.
+We note that searching for such LIV effect just in the vicinity of the $Q$-value is difficult, due to the current small experimental statistics but, as we already mentioned, looking for it as a global distortion of the ratio ($1+\aof\chi^{(1)}(\varepsilon_1)$), could be possible.

-Then, we perform a similar study for the summed energy spectrum of the two electrons, plotting the quantity $ 1 + \chi^{(+)}(K) $.
-As seen in Fig.~\ref{fig:ChiSummed} (plotted using the same notations as in Fig.~\ref{fig:ChiSingle}).
-The result is an effect similar to the one from single electron spectrum case and with the same explanation for the larger values of the LIV contribution at energies close to the $Q$-value.
-The summed energy spectrum presents the experimental advantage of higher statistic in the $Q$-value vicinity, where neutrinoless double-beta decay mode is expected to be observed.

-It is also noted that for negative values of $ \aof $, the quantity $1+\chi^{(+)}$ may cut the $K$-axis at a certain electron energy value.
-This feature is illustrated in Fig. 3 and is most visible only for $ \aof$ value reported by EXO collaboration.
-For yet larger $K$ values, the differential rate becomes negative (non-physical).
-This peculiar result can be interpreted either as a need for improving the LIV theory for $ 2\nu\beta\beta $, in the case of negative $ \aof $ values, to avoid this non-physical behavior or that the $\aof$ parameter should have only positive values.
+Next, we perform the same study for the summed energy spectrum of the electrons, plotting the quantity $ 1 + \aof\chi^{(+)}(K) $.
+As seen in Fig.~\ref{fig:ChiSummed} (we use the same notations as in Fig.~\ref{fig:ChiSingle}), an effect similar to that of the single electron spectrum also occurs and has the same explanation, namely the LIV contribution becomes higher than the standard spectrum itself at energies close to the $Q$-value.
+It is also seen that for negative values of $ \aof $, the quantity $1+\aof \chi^{(+)}$ cut the $K$-axis at a certain summed energy of electrons, $K$.
+This feature is illustrated in Fig.~\ref{fig:ChiSummed} and is most visible only for $ \aof$ limits provided by EXO-200 collaboration.
+Beyond this $K$ value, the differential rate becomes negative, and thus the DBD process becomes forbidden.
+Conversely, for positive $\aof$, the decay rate is non-zero for some range $K > Q$.
+The general accepted interpretation of this behavior is a possible shift in the $Q$-value of the process \cite{Diaz-PRD88}.
+The same considerations also hold for the LIV effects described above, in single electron spectra.